Biochemistry (Placement Year) BSc Hons - 2020 Entry

-You will spend your third year on an industrial placement, which may be science or non-science based.
-You will then have the flexibility to tailor your fourth and final year to your biochemical interests and can select from a diverse range of subjects including Cell Signalling, Cancer, Biology of Ageing, and Neurobiology.
+Returning to Lancaster University, you will have the flexibility to tailor your fourth year to your biochemical interests and can select from a diverse range of subjects including Cell Signalling, Cancer, Biology of Ageing, and Neurobiology.
 During your degree, you’ll conduct your own laboratory-based project and benefit from the research experience of our internationally renowned academics.

 A Level AAB